BonEvil/WeatherApp/README.md

 ## App Structure
 ### User Interface
-This application has a main View Controller ```WeatherViewController``` for weather information.
-This is, of course, using UIKit.
+This application has a main View Controller ```WeatherViewController``` for weather information which is using UIKit.
 The ```LocationSearchView``` is a SwiftUI view and is used to search for a location to use for weather data.
 This demonstrates the use of SwiftUI within a UIKit application

 ### Separation of concerns